Sambhaji Maharaj Biography- Thrilling History

 Then, the Maratha army attacked with the help of building a causeway from shore to island.

-Unfortunately, before the attack of Marathas, Siddhis made ally with Mughals.
+Unfortunately, before the attack of Marathas, Siddhis made an ally with Mughals.

-As a result, when Sambhaji Maharaj attacked Siddhis of Janjira, the Mughal army attacked fort of Raigad to distract him from Siddhis.
+As a result, when Sambhaji Maharaj attacked the Siddhis of Janjira, the Mughal army attacked the fort of Raigad to distract him from Siddhis.

 As he was very close to winning the battle.
 But he urgently needed to go back to Raigad Fort for a counter-attack.